Fietsband/Koo-Koo-Island/README.md

 #### General
 - C Level module's scoping upon currentGame.levels.\<x\>
 - C updating dollar.js with helper to test whether the current user's browser complies with modern Javascript standards and features that are used for this game.
+- C Checking format of loaded game (if someone just posts nonsense the game will break)

 ### Player
 - M Adding damage reduction percentage for armor